VectorBlue-06/SoET_official_website/README.md

 # SoET Official Website

-School of Engineering and Technology | Vikram University Ujjain
+School of Engineering and Technology | Samrat Vikramaditya Vishwavidyalaya Ujjain

 Excellence in Engineering Education Since 1957

 ## Overview

-Modern, responsive, and SEO-optimized official website for the School of Engineering and Technology at Vikram University, Ujjain.
+Modern, responsive, and SEO-optimized official website for the School of Engineering and Technology at Samrat Vikramaditya Vishwavidyalaya, Ujjain.
 Built with cutting-edge web technologies focusing on user experience, accessibility, and performance.

 **Quick Links**: [Features](#features) | [Getting Started](#getting-started) | [Contact](#contact)